 - Crystal: Crystal inclusions are often easily spotted by the naked eye making them more undesirable.
-This inclusion forms when a mineral crystal is contained within the diamond and can appear reddish, green, black or clear in color.
+This visible inclusion forms when a mineral crystal is contained within the diamond and can appear reddish, green, black or clear in color.

 - Indented Natural: Indented natural inclusions occur when an area of the rough diamond’s surface dips below the polished diamond’s surface.
 This inclusion is typically found near the girdle.

 - Knot: Sometimes resembling a raised area, knots occur when a white or transparent crystal can be seen on the facet surface of a polished diamond.

 - Needle: Resembling a thin needle-like bubble, needle inclusions are usually white or transparent in color and can be seen under 10x magnification.
 If these inclusions begin to cluster they can destroy a stone’s clarity.